Michael-R-Dickinson/portfolio/README.md

 If you'd like to create issues or pull request in changes, dont hesitate to do so.
 Criteria for issues is:

--   small
+-   small.
--   descriptive
+-   descriptive.
--   testable locally
+-   testable locally.

 To contribute code, follow the fork, edit, pr pipeline.
 I may be a bit slow to look at changes so please be patient

+## Running Locally

+-   Ensure npm is installed locally.
+-   Clone the repo to your local device.
+-   Run `npm i` to install local package dependencies.
+-   Run `npm start` to open a live tab and start hot reloading.